typst/packages/packages/preview/board-n-pieces/0.1.0/README.md

 ## Chess symbols

 This package also exports chess-related symbols under `chess-sym.{pawn,knight,bishop,rook,queen,king}.{filled,stroked,white,black}`. `filled` and `black` variants are equivalent, and `stroked` and `white` as well.

+## Changelog

+### Version 0.1.0 (initial version)

+- Display a chess position on a chessboard with the `display-board` function.

+- Get the starting position with `starting-position`.

+- Use chess-related symbols with the `chess-sym` module.